jade-bot/10tcl/README.md

 ### Models

 Every .js file under your models folder was required as well, no arguments.
-Each binded to app.db by the model.name property, so now app.db.[modelNameHere] points to a collection capable of restfull crud.
+Each binded to app.db by the model.name property, so now app.db[modelNameHere] points to a collection capable of restfull crud.

 An example of model would be: